-Top 4 keys to mastering moon phases | EarthSky.org
+Top 4 keys to understanding moon phases | EarthSky.org

 The moon’s eastward, orbital motion is easiest to notice from one day (or night) to the next.
 It’s as though the moon is moving on the inside of a circle of 360 degrees.
 The moon’s orbit carries it around Earth’s sky once a month, because the moon takes about a month to orbit Earth.

-So that the moon moves – with respect to the fixed stars – by about 12-13 degrees each day.
+So the moon moves – with respect to the fixed stars – by about 12 to 13 degrees each day.

 4. The moon’s orbital motion is toward the east.
-Each day, as the moon moves another 12-13 degrees toward the east on the sky’s dome, Earth has to rotate a little longer to bring you around to where the moon is in space.
+Each day, as the moon moves another 12 to 13 degrees toward the east on the sky’s dome, Earth has to rotate a little longer to bring you around to where the moon is in space.

 Thus the moon rises, on average, about 50 minutes later each day.